 What is TPM?

-TPM or Trusted Platform Module is basically a hardware chipset placed on your PC/Laptop motherboard.
+TPM, or Trusted Platform Module, is a hardware chipset placed on a PC or laptop motherboard.
 It’s an international standard for a secure cryptoprocessor.

-TPM is all about security; it offers hardware level protection and is used to encrypt the disks using Windows features like Bitlocker, Windows Hello PIN, etc. On Windows 11, TPM 1.2 or 2.0 is mandatory for proper security; without it, you can’t install the operating system.
+TPM is all about security.
+It offers hardware-level protection and encrypts disks using Windows features like Bitlocker, Windows Hello PIN, etc. For proper security, TPM 1.2 or 2.0 is mandatory on Windows 11; without it, you can’t install the operating system.

 1. Make sure your motherboard has a TPM Chip

-Before you attempt to resolve the error, it makes sense to check whether your motherboard & CPU has a TPM chipset.
+Before you attempt to resolve the error, you should check whether your motherboard and CPU have a TPM chipset.

 TPM device not detected error message can mean that your motherboard doesn’t have it.
 If TPM is not available, you can’t do anything.